ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 plinking the dash into the kibari (HS) is the best method but hard to do with the layout (Dash is below HS) It's hard to know if you're doing it right.
 I don't know what indicators I'm looking for but here are a few I've noticed:
 - there is a bit of a dust or flash at the feet when the dash starts.
-I see VERY little of this flash when successful but it's always there.
+I see VERY little of this flash when successful but it's always there. if I mash the HS for the second hit of Kibari it will whiff, just react and it will be fine the window is really big.

 ## Working on anti air
 When doing the 6p input the kibari with delay input the QCF twice and press HS on the second.